 No fees and no permits required.
-Anyhow, if you are visiting this area, remember that climbing the peaks where the inhabited monasteries are located is prohibited.
-In the '70s Dietrich Hasse and his team decided, together with local authorities, not to climb any route on these latter towers.
+Anyhow, if you are visiting this area, remember that the climb on the towers where the inhabited monasteries are located is prohibited.
+In the '70s Dietrich Hasse and his team decided, together with local authorities, not to climb any route on these latter summits.
 This rule applies even today, together with the suggestion that climbers have not to add fixed protections to the pre-existing ones.
 Since the year 1988 Meteora was declared a Meteora Unesco World Heritage Site.

 The vegetation is considered as supra-Mediterranean, with climax cover of Quercus and Ostrya species and Fagus sylvatica beech forest above 700 m.
 The area includes forested hills and river valley with forests of Platanus orientalis and species such as the endemic Centaurea lactifolia Centaurea kalambakensi.
 Meteora during the summer is influenced by the climate of the tropics extending its influence into the Mediterranean area and therefore a great heat can be expected, while during the winter the area is influenced by the Central Europe climate, that often produces changes from fair weather conditions to bad weather conditions.
 Best seasons are the middle ones: Spring till middle May and early Fall.

 Spring and Autumn are the best seasons for Meteora.
 Avoid Summer, especially really hot days.
 Ostkante is a good choice for Winter mornings.
 The route has sun until noon (more or less, depending on the season).
 It's also a good choice after a rainy period because is ridge, sunny and east facing, this means that gets dry faster than most routes.